Notifications from Aflac

 Voluntary Term Life Insurance

 On the other hand, voluntary term life insurance lasts for a specific amount of time, like 10, 20, or 30 years.
-In term life insurance plans, there is no cash value component, and the policy doesn’t usually last as long.
+In term life insurance plans, there is no cash value component, and the plan doesn’t usually last as long.
 However, premium payments can be less expensive compared to whole life insurance.1

 Which Benefits Does Voluntary Life Insurance Offer?